All Episodes

 Do you think there's lockstep unity for the Democrats on health care right now?

-Uh, you know, the blue dogs and the people who fiscally can't buy it and who can't buy the the facility of abortion in the health care bill.
+You know, the blue dogs and the people who fiscally can't buy it and who can't buy the facility of abortion in the health care bill, there are Democrats who don't like this thing at all.

 So even they're having their squabbles.

-But in the uh in the Republican Party, uh we're always going to have certain things that we are going to disagree about.
+But in the Republican Party, we're always going to have certain things that we are going to disagree about in the Republican public and in the Republican House of Representatives.

 Here's where I'm going.

-There are some Republican members of the House, these are the ones you're seeing at the Capitol Dome today, who want to to slay this dragon.
+There are some Republican members of the House, these are the ones you're seeing at the Capitol Dome today, who want to slay this dragon.

 Hit the reset button.